LaserKaspar/outline_backups/README.md

 # Setup

 1. You need an admin account on your outline instance ([why?](https://github.com/outline/outline/discussions/3468))
-2. Obtain an [API Key](https://www.getoutline.com/developers#section/Authentication) from your instance (http://outline.your.domain/settings/tokens)
+2. Obtain an [API Key](https://www.getoutline.com/developers#section/Authentication) from your instance (http://outline.your.domain/settings/tokens) with scopes "collections.export collections.export_all fileOperations.redirect fileOperations.delete fileOperations.info"
 3. Create .env file use [example.env](./example.env) as a starting point
 4. Run it with node (> `node index.js`)
 5. The backups will be exported and stored in ./backups